Tobbysam247/SUPERSTORE-2014-SALES-PERFORMANCE-REPORT/README.md

 # SUPERSTORE 2014 SALES PERFORMANCE REPORT

-This report, developed using **Power BI**, presents a comprehensive analysis of **Superstore’s 2014 sales performance**.
-It explores product sales, profitability, regional distribution, and seasonal trends to derive actionable business insights.
+This report, developed using Power BI, presents a comprehensive analysis of Superstore’s 2014 sales performance.
+It explored product sales, profitability, regional distribution, and seasonal trends to derive actionable business insights.

 ---
 ## Overview